 Professor Marcia Hermansen:

 Dr. Marcia Hermansen is Director of the Islamic World Studies Program and Professor in the Theology Department at Loyola University Chicago where she teaches courses in Islamic Studies and the academic study of religion.
+She received her Ph.
+D. from the University of Chicago in Arabic and Islamic Studies.

 Professor Hermansen received her B.A. from the University of Waterloo and Ph.
 D. from the University of Chicago in Arabic and Islamic Studies.
 Previously she was a visiting professor at McGill University in Canada and a professor of religious studies at San Diego State University.